fayepsr/ase/src/src_learner/README.md

 function.
 It stores the input request for future training/testing and returns the highlighted tokens from the 'base_model' for the language.
 Finetuning is done usingthe 'finetune' function.
-If there are a minimum number of training samples (to be set as 100), the training and test sets are loaded and the samples are checked for over laps with any archived training or test samples using the helper functions 'load_training_set', 'load_test_set' and 'check_overlap'.
+If there are a minimum number of training samples (set as 100), the training and test sets are loaded and the samples are checked for over laps with any archived training or test samples using the helper functions 'load_training_set', 'load_test_set' and 'check_overlap'.
 Then, the 'finetuning_model' is trained on the training set and